shambhavipriyam/covid_communityMH/index.md

 ### Other low-cost therapy
 1. Therapize.india: Free 1:1 online counselling sessions conducted in English.
 Registation open begining of the week.
-[REGISTRATION LINK](https://calendly.com/therapize/probono?month=2021-05) **NO dates in May**
+[REGISTRATION LINK](https://calendly.com/therapize/probono?month=2021-05) **NO DATESIN MAY**
 2. [Dr. Prerna Kohli](https://www.instagram.com/drprernakohli.in/): One session of free counseling, by associates of Dr. Kohli, after which you can take additional counseling at very nominal charges. <br />
 [REGISTRATION LINK](https://www.mindtribe.in/free-counseling)
 3. [With Love We Care](https://withlovewecare.in/): Free mental health support. <br />